Jury Finds Men Innocent In ‘Moonie’ Kidnap Case

 Using the rare ″choice-of-evils″ defense, the men contended their actions were permissible because they intended to ″rescue″ the woman from a greater evil, the Rev. Sun Myung Moon’s Unification Church.

-Tord and Margit Adolfsson, the woman’s parents, paid the defendants about $8,000 to abduct and deprogram their daughter because they thought she was going to South Korea to participate in a second ″mass marriage.″ The Swedish woman’s 1982 marriage, performed during a mass wedding ceremony by the church, ended in divorce in 1985.
+Tord and Margit Adolfsson, the woman’s parents, paid the defendants about $8,000 to abduct and deprogram their daughter because they thought she was going to South Korea to participate in a second ″mass marriage.″ The Swedish woman’s 1982 marriage ended in divorce in 1985.

-Prosecutors argued that Whelan, a private detective, and Brandyberry, a deprogrammer and ex-Unification Church leader, were motivated by money and hatred for the organization.
+Prosecutors argued Whelan, a private detective, and Brandyberry, a deprogrammer and ex-church leader, were motivated by money and hatred for the organization.
 Moreover, the defendants created the ″emergency″ by playing on the family’s unfounded fear that the woman was being brainwashed and on the brink of marriage, they said.

 Jeffrey Pagliuca, Brandyberry’s lawyer, said Adolfsson, although 29 at the time of the abduction, was ″a naive little school girl″ when she came to the United States in 1979 as an exchange student and was lured into the cult in 1980.

 Britta Adolfsson had said she was terrified by the abduction, which ended when she escaped from a Lyons, Kan., house by jumping through a second-story window.
-She remains a Unification Church member.
+She remains a member of the Unification Church.

-Unification Church President Mose Durst said the judge erred in allowing the case to be tried.
+Unification Church President Mose Durst said the judge made an error in allowing the case to be tried.

 ″To put a religion on trial is to contradict everything in the Constitution.
 The ramifications of this are horrible, especially for minority religions,″ Durst said.